threecolts/scanzy-barcodescanner-sample-xamarin/README.md

 # scanzy-barcodescanner-sample-xamarin
-Scanzy barcode scanner sample for xamarin (native iOS, Android)
+Scanzy barcode scanner sample for xamarin (native iOS, Android), it implements the barcode capture capabilities of the ScanzyBarcodeScannerSDK for iOS and Android.
+It supports reading a large number of different barcode symbologies, such as Code39, Code93, Code128, Codabar, UPC-A, UPC-E, EAN-8, EAN-13, ITF, QRCode, Aztec, PDF-417, Data Matrix, etc.

+If you have any questions or need help, check out official website [scanzy.com](https://scanzy.com).
+Get a free trial license, you'll be able to integrate Scanzy SDK to your app in less than an hour, and it's insanely simple!

 ## Prerequisites